Getting Certified to Work in B.C.

 A related career is a similar job to the one you trained for.
 It may not be the exact job.
 For example, you might work:

-- in a job that requires qualifications closer to those you already have
+• In a job that requires qualifications closer to those you already have

-- with similar skills in a different industry
+• With similar skills in a different industry

-- in a different role in the same industry
+• In a different role in the same industry

 Finding work in a related job could be a good option if you:

-- have applied for certification and need work while waiting for approval
+• Have applied for certification and need work while waiting for approval

-- are upgrading your training before applying for certification
+• Are upgrading your training before applying for certification

-- want to get valuable work experience
+• Want to get valuable work experience

 WorkBC’s Career Profiles have information on possible related careers.